 Our Oculoplastic Specialists are experts in medically necessary plastic and reconstructive surgery including:

-Dr. Stacia Goldey is a board-certified, fellowship-trained ophthalmologists with advanced medical training in the subspecialty of the oculoplastic surgery.
+Dr. Brandon Clair and Dr. Stacia Goldey are fellowship-trained ophthalmologists with advanced medical training in the subspecialty of the oculoplastic surgery.
 At The Eye Institute of West Florida, you will always receive the personal attention of an expert to help diagnose and treat your condition.

 Ptosis is the medical term for drooping of the upper eyelid.
 Droopy eyelids in general occur when the edge of the upper eyelid falls from its normal position and is usually occurs as we age.
 There are no risk factors for ptosis.
 However, sagging skin can be exaggerated when you have other underlying conditions such as puffy eyes, allergies, swelling, or inflammation and as a result of a stroke or trauma.